inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

 -------------------

 To better understand how this works, there are two things to consider:

 1. how to divide the resources into resource sets
 2. how to get the correct instances into the model

 Resource sets
 +++++++++++++
-The key mechanism behind partial compiles are ``ResourceSet``: all resources in the desired state are divided into groups.
+The key mechanism behind partial compiles are ``ResourceSets``: all resources in the desired state are divided into groups.
-When building a new desired state, instead of replacing the entire desired state, we only replace specific ``ResourceSet``.
+When building a new desired state, instead of replacing the entire desired state, we only replace a specific ``ResourceSet``.
-Resources in ``ResourceSet`` can not depend on Resources in other ``ResourceSets``.
+Resources in a ``ResourceSet`` can not depend on Resources in other ``ResourceSets``.

-To make this work, we have assign every Service Instance to a ``ResourceSet``, such that the set has no relations to any other ``ResourceSet``.
+To make this work, we have to assign every Service Instance to a ``ResourceSet``, such that the set has no relations to any other ``ResourceSet``.

 In practice, we do this by putting all ``Resources`` in the ``ResourceSet`` of the owning entity.